peternjeru/web-crawler/README.md

 Then, to view a list of the `n` most recent entries fetched, just enter the command `list n` in the terminal and press enter.
 The system will fetch the latest `n` entries and list them on the terminal.
 Use discretion in checking, as not all will point to valid job adverts (assuming that's what you are using it for).
 If `n` is not given, the last 100 entries will be returned instead.

 Database used is PostgreSQL, but if you are adept, you can change to whatever you have installed locally

+Note that the output only shows errors; showing all the output would clutter your view needlessly.
+So do not mind seeing only errors as it simply means the prorgam is working in the background

 Also, be patient, crawling takes time, so give it at least 5 - 10 minutes to begin viewing good results.
 The longer it runs, the better.
 Then, warning, it might be a CPU hog :-)